ppy/osu-wiki/news/2017-08-29-osu-mania-4k-world-cup-quarterfinals-recap.md

 ![](/wiki/shared/news/2017-08-29-osu-mania-4k-world-cup-quarterfinals-recap/SouthKoreaJapan_game2.jpg)

 **Our second match of the day saw [New Zealand against Poland, resulting in an overwhelming 0 - 5 defeat](https://osu.ppy.sh/community/matches/35602514).** As the mappool difficulty continues to rise, it is only natural that some teams will struggle to keep up.
-This is exactly the case here, where the high seeded Poland took full advantage of this fact, going for some of the trickier picks in the pool.
-Major props to the unseeded New Zealand for making it this far!
+This is exactly the case here, in which the high seeded Poland took full advantage of this fact, going for some of the trickier picks in the pool.
+Major props to the unseeded New Zealand for making it this far though!

 **[Singapore gave China a fair challenge, losing 1 - 5](https://osu.ppy.sh/community/matches/35604433).** Adhering to a common theme this week, Singapore lost the first 2 points despite having the first pick.
-Singapore was able to scrape a point back on their second pick [Getty vs. DJ DiA - Fox4-Raize-](https://osu.ppy.sh/beatmapsets/580157#mania/1228388), edging out China by a marginal score of *4307*.
+They were then able to scrape a point back on their second pick [Getty vs. DJ DiA - Fox4-Raize-](https://osu.ppy.sh/beatmapsets/580157#mania/1228388), edging out China by a marginal score of *4307*.
 However, China returned fire and proceeded to win the match without too much difficulty.

 **Next up, Hong Kong vs. Sweden ended in a WBD in favour of Sweden.** A "win-by-default" is an uncommon outcome that arises when one team lacks sufficient players to compete.
 Already a small team in their own right, Hong Kong's **[Opean](https://osu.ppy.sh/u/4544555)** was plagued with connectivity issues along with a myriad of unforutnate circumstances.
 Unable to compete with a full team, Sweden won the match by default (but not before taking 3 points off them).
 Below are the final moments before Hong Kong was forced to concede the match.

 ![](/wiki/shared/news/2017-08-29-osu-mania-4k-world-cup-quarterfinals-recap/HongKongSweden_game3.jpg)